 In addition, avoiding admitting guilt helps to protect your right to fair compensation.
 If you were not fully responsible for causing the accident, admitting you believe you caused or contributed to the crash can make it more difficult to get the money you need.

 You likely have options to collect compensation for at least a portion of your own damages, even if you are the liable party.
-The car accident lawyers at Berger and Green can help you understand how and why the accident occurred, and discuss your options for compensation.
+A competent car accident lawyer can help you understand how and why the accident occurred, and discuss your options for compensation.
 Call 412-661-1400 today.

 Can I File a No-Fault Claim If I Caused the Crash?